flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 Microsoft released many hardware revisions reducing the amount of exposure in their electronics and saving up costs.
 Meanwhile, software updates were released that updated both the Kernel and the Dashboard in an effort to reduce the number of vulnerabilities.
 However, some game exploits still managed to persist and what remained was another 'cat-and-mouse' game.

-Another point to mention is that Xbox live was itself an effective prevention mechanism against piracy.
+Another point to mention is that Xbox Live was itself an effective prevention mechanism against piracy.
 Microsoft was able to block Xbox Live to those consoles with unauthorised modifications, which was a trade-off that typical users had to consider before hacking their consoles with the only goal of playing pirated copies.

 ## That's all folks {.tabs-close}